 This water quality monitoring is conducted in accordance with a stormwater discharge permit – State Pollution Elimination Discharge System (SPDES) Permit No. NY0075132 – issued by the New York State Department of Environmental Conservation (NYSDEC) pursuant to the Federal Clean Water Act.
 This insures that the Kensico Reservoir and Blind Brook are not adversely impacted by activities at the airport.

-Currently, the airport environment department collects water samples from seven water quality sampling points on the airport every month.
+Currently, the airport environment department collects water samples from five water quality sampling points on the airport every month.
 These samples are submitted to a certified water quality testing laboratory for analysis of the water quality “parameters” specified in the Airport’s SPDES permit.
 Based upon the laboratory’s results, the environmental department completes a monthly Discharge Monitoring Report (DMR) and submits it to the NYSDEC.

 To further insure the protection of the Kensico Reservoir from possible impacts due to aircraft deicing operations at the airport, the Westchester County Department of Health and the airport have voluntarily conducted a drinking water quality monitoring program since 1999.
 Whenever the Airport needs to apply more than 2,000 gallons of aircraft deicing fluid to aircraft during a 24-hour period, the airport environment department notifies the Department of Health’s Bureau of Environmental Quality.
 The Bureau of Environmental Quality then collects samples at seven locations in the water distribution system and these samples are sent to a certified laboratory for analysis.